universidad-zaragoza/BNN_for_hyperspectral_datasets_analysis/README.md

 > git clone https://github.com/universidad-zaragoza/BNN_for_hyperspectral_datasets_analysis.git bnn4hi

+The repository also contains the results of the entire execution.
+If you only need the code and documentation to test it or use it as a library, you can download and launch the *download.sh* script.
+It uses *wget* command to retrieve the necessary files without the results of previous executions.

+## Citations

 This is the code of the paper *Bayesian Neural Networks to Analyze Hyperspectral Datasets Using Uncertainty Metrics*.
 If it is useful to you, please cite:

 A. Alcolea and J. Resano, "Bayesian Neural Networks to Analyze Hyperspectral Datasets Using Uncertainty Metrics", in IEEE Transactions on Geoscience and Remote Sensing, vol. 60, pp. 1-10, 2022, doi: 10.1109/TGRS.2022.3205119.